Ahmed Sharif Chaudhry

-Personal life
+Early life

-Chaudhry is the son of Sultan Bashiruddin Mahmood, a nuclear scientist and Islamic scholar with ties to Islamist militant groups such as Al-Qaeda and the Afghan Taliban.
-Chaudhry was named after his grandfather, Chaudhry Muhammad Sharif.
+Chaudhry is the son of Sultan Bashiruddin Mahmood, a nuclear scientist and Islamic scholar.
+He is named after his grandfather, Chaudhry Muhammad Sharif.
+Chaudhry's pre-partition roots lie in Amritsar, now in Punjab, India.

-Military career

-Early career
+Career

 Chaudhry is from the Electrical and Mechanical Engineering corps and previously served as Director General of Defense Science and Technology Organization, taking over in December 2022 and replaced Babar Iftikhar.

-DG ISPR

 In 2022, Chaudhry became the first one from the EME corps to be appointed as the DG ISPR.

 On 11 May 2024, Chaudhry was reportedly elevated to the rank of Lieutenant General.

+Activities

 May 2024 press conference

-On 8 May 2024, during a press conference in his capacity as DG ISPR, Chaudhry responded to inquiries regarding the potential for dialogue with Pakistan Tehreek-e-Insaf (PTI) by stating that "If some political mindset, leader or clique attacks its own army, causes rifts between the army and its people, insults the nation’s martyrs and issues threats and hatches propaganda, then there can be no dialogue with them."
+On 8 May 2024, during a press conference in his capacity as DG ISPR, Chaudhry responded to inquiries regarding the potential for dialogue with Pakistan Tehreek-e-Insaf (PTI) by stating that "If some political mindset, leader or clique attacks its own army, causes rifts between the army and its people, insults the nation's martyrs and issues threats and hatches propaganda, then there can be no dialogue with them."
 He also remarked that the "there is only one way back for such political anarchists that PTI asks for an earnest apology in front of the nation and promises that it will forgo politics of hate and adopt constructive politics".
 On the same day, PTI termed Chaudhry's press conference as "‘a pack of lies’ and ‘full of contradictions and frustration".
 PTI also stated that the statements made by Chaudhry would deteriorate relations between the state and its people.

 The following day, Imran Khan declined to offer an apology.
 Leader of the Opposition in the National Assembly Omar Ayub Khan also dismissed Chaudhry's press conference and questioned his authority to engage in political negotiations.
 Ayub further stated that Chaudhry appeared "confused and lacked narrative."
 On 10 May, PTI also labeled Chaudhry's press conference as "unconstitutional and illegal."